Bo Hickey

 Thomas Henry "Bo" Hickey (October 7, 1945 – February 28, 2023) was an American professional football player who was a fullback for the Denver Broncos of the American Football League (AFL).
 He played college football for the Maryland Terrapins.

-Early life and high school
+Early life

 Hickey was born and grew up in Stamford, Connecticut and attended Stamford Catholic High School, where he played football, baseball, basketball and ran track.
 He was named All-Fairfield County and All-State in football as a senior.

 College career

 Hickey spent two seasons at the University of Maryland, sitting out his freshman year as freshmen were ineligible to play varsity sports at the time.
 He became the Terrapins' starting running back as a sophomore and was named second-team All-Atlantic Coast Conference after leading the team with 894 rushing yards and five rushing touchdowns while catching 11 passes for 94 yards.
 Hickey was academically ineligible to return to Maryland for his junior season.